coursier/coursier/doc/docs/scala-js.md

 ---
-title: Scala JS
+title: Scala.js
 ---

-*coursier* is also compiled to Scala JS, and can be tested in the browser via its [demo](../demo).
+*coursier* is also compiled to Scala.js, and can be tested in the browser via its [demo](../demo).